Greenworks 40V 21" Brushless Cordless (Self-Propelled) Lawn Mower (75+ Compatible Tools), 5.0Ah Battery and Charger Included Review

 Pros

-• Instant start, zero hassle – Push a button and mow.
-No gas, no oil, no fumes.
-It’s genuinely satisfying.
+• Instant start, zero maintenance – Push a button, mow.
+No gas, no oil, no spark plugs, no carburetor cleaning.
+This alone is worth the price for many buyers.

-• Tool ecosystem bonus – If you already own Greenworks 40V tools, you’re buying into a shared battery system.
-If not, this is a great entry point.
+• Tool ecosystem – If you already have Greenworks 40V tools, this is a no-brainer.
+If you don’t, you’re buying into a versatile system.

 Cons